 If your Nintendo Switch is frozen and if you aren’t able to use it further, the first and foremost thing you can do is to power it off and power on again.

 (2).
-Now, press the Power button once again to turn on it back.
+Now, press the Power button once again to turn it back on.

 2. Charge the Battery